As at October 2013, total visitor arrivals from Canada were

-Holiday arrivals fall in 2010 and a sustained recovery in
+same period last year.
+Holiday arrivals fell in 2010 and a

-total arrival numbers has not yet been seen.
+sustained recovery in total arrival numbers has not yet been

-visitors, and half are aged 45 years of age or older.
-Two-thirds
+visitors, and over half are aged 45 years of age or older.

-are first-time visitors to New Zealand.
-Ontario (Toronto) is
+Two-thirds are first-time visitors to New Zealand.
+Ontario

-Canada's leading source region for visitors to New Zealand,
+(Toronto) is Canada's leading source region for visitors to New

 Four out of five Canadian visitors include other destinations as